procoderer/chrome-extension-project/README.md

 ## Known Bugs and Incomplete Features

-There are no unresolved bugs nor incomplete features for now, but we definitely want to polish up the user interface and do more testing in the future.
+No unresolved bugs have been found.
+In the future, we may want to allow the user to enter in their API key in the actual extension instead of making them add a `.env` file with their API key.

 ## Credits